mangdangroboticsclub/mini_pupper_ros/README.md

 We recommend you explore Mini Pupper with ROS network, make sure your PC and Mini Pupper have connected to the same WiFi.

 ### 1.1 PC Setup
-**The PC Setup corresponds to the Remote PC (your desktop or laptop PC) which will control Mini Pupper.
-Do not apply this instruction to your Mini Pupper.**
+**PC Setup corresponds to PC (your desktop or laptop PC) for controlling Mini Pupper remotely.
+Do not apply these commands to your Mini Pupper.**

 #### 1.1.1 Cartographer ROS packages installation
 Our SLAM and Navigation functions are based on [cartographer_ros](https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html).